EtiennePerot/tunnels/README.md

     * `privateKey`: Full path to your SSH private key used to log in to the server.
 Make sure to include the full path. `~` will not point to where you might expect, because `tunnels` runs as root.
 The key may either be an RSA key or an ECDSA key (if your [Paramiko] library supports it).
     * `rsaFingerprint`: Fingerprint of the server's RSA key.
 If not provided and the server presents its RSA key, the connection will be closed.
     * `ecdsaFingerprint`: Fingerprint of the server's ECDSA key.
 Only useful if your [Paramiko] library supports ECDSA.
 If not provided and the server presents its ECDSA key, the connection will be closed.
+    * parentSocks5Proxy`: If specified, should be a `serverName:portNumber` string pointing to a SOCKSv5 server.
+The SSH connection will be established through this SOCKSv5 server.
+Resolution of the SSH server name will be done on the remote end of this SOCKSv5 proxy.

 ### `ports` section